nicolasVr/documentation_v2/docs/presentation/philo.md

 ---
 sidebar_position: 7
-slug: philosophie
+slug: philosophy
-title: Philosophie
+title: Philosophy
-description: Nous apportons une solution de cashless, de billetterie et de gestion de salle de restaurant pour les petites structures oubliées des grandes entreprises
+Description: We provide cashless, ticketing and restaurant room management solution for small forgotten structures of large companies
 image: https://tibillet.org/img/logoTibMJ4300.png
-keywords: [ cashless, billetterie, ticketing ]
+keywords: [ cashless, ticketing ]
-wiktags: [ cashless, billetterie, ticketing ]
+wiktags: [ cashless, ticketing ]
 authors: jonas, adrienne
 ---

-# La philosophie TiBillet
+# The TiBillet philosophy

-TiBillet permet de créer du lien entre les différents acteurs du territoire.
+TiBillet allows to create a link between the different actors of the territory.

-Ces acteurs sont :
+These actors are:

-- des collectifs
+- of collectives
-- des publics
+- of audiences
-- des professionnels du spectacle
+- of professional performers

-TiBillet est donc une boite à outils fédératrice.
+TiBillet is therefore a unifying toolbox.

-Fédérateur veut dire qui créer du lien.
+Federator means who creates the link.

-TiBillet permet de développer la culture pour tous dans une même région.
+TiBillet helps to develop culture for all in the same region.

-Tibillet est open source.
+Tibillet is open source.

-Open source veut dire que le code source de TiBillet est utilisable par tous.
+Open source means that the source code of TiBillet is usable by everyone.

-Je peux faire des modifications dans TiBillet pour répondre à mes besoins spécifiques.
+I can make changes in TiBillet to meet my specific needs.

-TiBillet est créé par la Coopérative Code Commun.
+TiBillet is created by the Cooperative Code Commun.

-L’argent gagné avec TiBillet est réparti de manière équitable entre les personnes qui travaillent dans la coopérative.
+The money earned with TiBillet is distributed fairly among the people who work in the cooperative.

-Vous pouvez entrer dans la coopérative.
+You can enter the co-op.